-- Educators are to utilise the Red Nose-Safe Sleeping Guidelines on reducing the risk of SUDI: - Put baby on their back to sleep - Sleep baby with face uncovered - o Put baby to sleep at the bottom of the cot so baby cannot slip down under the blankets - Ensure the babies face cannot become covered - Check baby is tucked in securely - o Check bedding is not loose - There are to be no quilts, doonas, pillows or cot bumpers in cots - o Ensure cot side is up - If a baby is wrapped when sleeping, the baby's stage of development will be considered.
+- Educators are to utilise the Red Nose- Safe Sleeping Guidelines on reducing the risk of SUDI: - Put baby on their back to sleep - Sleep baby with face uncovered - o Put baby to sleep at the bottom of the cot so baby cannot slip down under the blankets - Ensure the babies face cannot become covered - Check baby is tucked in securely - Check bedding is not loose - There are to be no quilts, doonas, pillows or cot bumpers in cots - o Ensure cot side is up - If a baby is wrapped when sleeping, the baby's stage of development will be considered.
 Once the startle reflex disappears at around the age of 3 months of age, babies will be wrapped with their arms free.
 The use of a wrap will be discontinued when the baby can roll from back to tummy and back again (usually around four to six months of age) Only light weight wraps such as muslin or cotton will be used. - All child comforters (e.g., blankies, soft toys etc.) are to be removed from cot once child is asleep for all babies under 7 months of age. - All babies over 7 months of age will be permitted 1 comforter to be left in cot.
 Comforter must be only a small blankie or soft toy (no bigger than approximately 40 cm) - Educators are to conduct sleep checks on all children asleep in cots at intervals of every 5 minutes.
 Educators are to ensure that they physically check every child for breathing by sighting the rise and fall of the chest.
-Educators are to sign sleep check every time they check child/ren. - All hats, beanies, teething necklaces, and jumpers with hoods are to be removed from children/babies before they are put to sleep.
+Educators are to sign sleep check every time they check child/ren.

-St Nicholas Name of policy: Health and Safety Procedures Page 31 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Exec utive Manager-QA
+St Nicholas Name of policy: Health and Safety Procedures Page 34 Issue Date: 2015 Review Date: May 2022 Document Owner: SN Execu utive Manager-QA